YangDi98/flask-notes-app/dev-notes.md

 - Missing or invalid input data could cause server errors or inconsistent database state.
 - Deleting an item that is referenced elsewhere could cause integrity issues.
 - Large payloads or too many requests could impact performance.
+- We have not verify user identity to access note yet.

 ---